 OK, So where can I find a good Brazilian girl?

 In my opinion, the most efficient way of meeting a Brazilian girl is online.
 This way you can sit on your couch in your living room and browse hundreds of profiles of available Brazilian women who are also looking for a relationship (or a fling).

-A quick caveat: unfortunately, just like anywhere in the world, there are women who are only looking for a sugar daddy or a sponsor, and a country like Brazil is no exception.
-That’s why you should avoid places like Tinder for meeting women since it’s full of gold diggers and other low quality women.
+A quick caveat: unfortunately, just like anywhere in the world, some women are only looking for a sugar daddy or a sponsor, and a country like Brazil is no exception.
+That's why you should avoid places like Tinder for meeting women since it's full of gold diggers and other low-quality women.

 A much better place to meet Brazilian women is through a reputable online dating website such as Brazilian Cupid.
 That's actually where I met my first serious girlfriend.
 Many of my friends got married to the women they met through the site.
 The biggest difference between Brazilian Cupid and Tinder is that the women on Brazilian Cupid are far more traditional instead of looking for something quick.